needle-mirror/com.unity.physics/Documentation~/physics-collider-components.md

 ## Modifying PhysicsCollider

-It is possible to modify PhysicsCollider's `BlobAssetReference<Collider>` value.
-While it is completely safe to do so in jobs that declare write access to `PhysicsCollider` component, you need to be extra careful while modifying it otherwise.
-For example, you could access the collider using `EntityManager.GetComponentData<PhysicsCollider>(entity)` and change the collision filter of the blob.
-In order for this change to be picked up by the engine, you also need to write back to original `PhysicsCollider` of that entity.
-Below is a code snippet demonstrating how to properly change physics collider using both approaches.
+It is possible to modify a PhysicsCollider's `BlobAssetReference<Collider>` value.
+It is completely safe to do so in jobs that declare write access to the `PhysicsCollider` component, but you need to be extra careful while modifying it in jobs that do not.
+The physics system shares the collider blob across all identical colliders, and a change to the non-unique collider affects all colliders that re-use that blob.
+A collider is said to be not unique if it uses the exact same geometry shape and size parameters, and has the same collision filter and material settings as another collider.

+To make this change, you could access the collider using `EntityManager.GetComponentData<PhysicsCollider>(entity)` and change the collision filter of the blob.
+In order for the engine to detect this change, you also need to write back to the original `PhysicsCollider` of that entity.
+The following code snippet demonstrates how to properly change the `PhysicsCollider` using both approaches.

 ```csharp
 // Change the filter to CollisionFilter.Zero using Burst-compiled job